ErnstHot/ehSelectionSets/README.md

 See it in action here (sorry about the poor quality video): https://youtu.be/A3d95DPsbJg

 IMPORTANT: Not all Max objects have a scripting name when you create them, but that is absolutely necessary for this to work, so give them names if they don't have them.
-If you create a series of objects, give the first one a scripting name and duplicate that to create unique names for the rest.
+If you create a series of objects, give the first one a scripting name and duplicate that object to create unique names for the rest.
 It should work fine on the Max for Live UI objects though.